-PR0XY THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS
+PROXY THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

-The undersigned hereby appoints George H. Booth, II, Frank B. Brooks, Eugene B. Gifford, Jr., and J. Heywood Washburn as Proxies, each with the power to appoint his or her substitute, and hereby authorizes them to represent and to vote, as designated below, all the shares of Common Stock of The Peoples Holding Company held on record by the undersigned on March 15, 2001, at the Annual Meeting of Shareholders to be held on
+The undersigned hereby appoints John M. Creekmore, C. Larry Michael, John W. Smith, and J. Larry Young as Proxies, each with the power to appoint his or her substitute, and hereby authorizes them to represent and to vote, as designated below, all the shares of Common Stock of The Peoples Holding Company held on record by the undersigned on March 14, 2002, at the Annual Meeting of Shareholders to be held on April 16, 2002, or any adjournment thereof.

-April 17, 2001, or any adjournment thereof.
+at the Annual Meeting of Shareholders to be held on April 16, 2002, or any adjournment thereof.
 (1) Election of Directors.
-NOMINEES: FOR THREE-YEAR TERM ENDING IN 2004: John M. Creekmore; E. Robinson McGraw; John W. Smith; Robert H. Weaver; and J. Larry Young.
-VOTE FOR all nominees listed (except as written to the nominees listed [] contrary below) [] (Instructions: To withhold authority to vote for any individual nominee, write that nominee's name on the space provided below.)
-(2) To ratify the appointment of Ernst & Young LLP as the Company's independent auditors for 2001.
-FOR[] AGAINST[] ABSTAIN[] (3) In their discretion, the Proxies are authorized to vote such other business as properly may come before the meeting.
-THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER DIRECTED HEREI BY THE UNDERSIGNED STOCKHOLDER.
-IF NO DIRECTION IS MADE, THIS PROXY WILL B VOTED FOR PROPOSALS 1 AND 2.
-Please sign below exactly as your name appears on back of this Proxy card.
-Whe shares are held by joint tenants, both should sign.
-If a corporation, pleas sign in full corporate name by president or other authorized officer.
-If partnership, please sign in partnership name by authorized person.
-Dated, 2001 Signature Signature if held jointly PLEASE MARK, SIGN, DATE, AND RETURN THIS PROXY CARD PROMPTLY USING THE ENCLOSE
+NOMINEES: FOR THREE-YEAR TERM ENDING IN 2005: William M. Beasley; Marshall H. Dickerson; Eugene B. Gifford, Jr.; Richard L. Heyer, Jr.; J. Niles McNeel; and H. Joe Trulove.
+FOR TWO-YEAR TERM ENDING IN 2004: Theodore S. Moll.
+VOTE FOR all nominees listed (except as written to the nominees listed [] contrary below) [] writ tructions: To withhold authority to vote for any individual nominee, e that nominee's name on the space provided below.)
+(2) To ratify the appointment of Ernst & Young LLP as the Company's pendent auditors for 2002.
+FOR[] AGAINST[] ABSTAIN[] In their discretion, the Proxies are authorized to vote such other ness as properly may come before the meeting.
+BY T PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER DIRECTED HEREIN HE UNDERSIGNED STOCKHOLDER.
+IF NO DIRECTION IS MADE, THIS PROXY WILL BE D FOR PROPOSALS 1 AND 2. shar sign se sign below exactly as your name appears on back of this Proxy card.
+When es are held by joint tenants, both should sign.
+If a corporation, please in full corporate name by president or other authorized officer.
+If a nership, please sign in partnership name by authorized person.
+Date d, 2002 Signature Signature if held jointly

+PLEASE MARK, SIGN, DATE, AND RETURN THIS PROXY CARD PROMPTLY USING THE ENCLOSED ENVELOPE.